os-fpga/1st-CLaaS/README.md

 As a preview of the complete process, to get up and running from source code with FPGA acceleration, you will need to:

   - Get an AWS account with access to F1 instances.
-This is a lengthy process requiring a few days to get approval from Amazon.
+This requires a day or two to get approval from Amazon.
-  - Launch a "Build Instance" on which to compile the OpenCL, Verilog, and Transaction-Level Verilog source code into an FPGA image.
+  - Launch and configure a "Build Instance" on which to compile the OpenCL, Verilog, and Transaction-Level Verilog source code into an Amazon FPGA Image (AFI).
-  - Launch an "F1 Server Instance" on which to run: the web server, the Host Application, and the FPGA programmed with the image you created on the Build Instance.
+  - Launch and configure an "F1 Server Instance" on which to run: the web server, the Host Application, and the FPGA programmed with the image you created on the Build Instance.
   - Open the Web Application in a local web browser (or host it on a web server) and connect to the running Web Server.

-(Keep in mind, there is a far more substantial world of hurt that this infrastructure is saving you.)
+(Keep in mind, dispite the length of these instructions (and the ones they reference) there is a far more substantial world of hurt that this infrastructure is saving you.)

 Note that F1 machines are powerful and expensive.
 Compilations take several hours and require a sizable Build Instance which can cost a few dollars per compilation.
-F1 machines cost about $1.50/hr, so it is not practical to keep a server up and running for extended periods.
+F1 machines cost about $1.65/hr, so it is not practical to keep a server up and running for extended periods for hobby projects.

 # AWS Account Setup with F1 Access

-Finally, I found some good instructions from Xilinx.
-The instructions I came up with are below, but you should be able instead to follow the "Prerequisites" instructions <a href="https://github.com/Xilinx/SDAccel-Tutorials/blob/master/docs/aws-getting-started/RTL/README.md" target="_ blank">here</a>.

-## Previous instructions

-(These can be deleted once the Xilinx instructions are confirmed to serve the same purpose.)

-If you are new to AWS, you might find it to be quite complicated.
-Here are some specific steps to get you going, though they likely need refinement.
-Be sure to correct these docs based on your experience.

-  1. Create a <a href="https://aws.amazon.com/free/" target="_ blank">free tier account</a> and await approval.
-  1. Login to your console.
-Be sure you are logging in as root, not as an IAM user.
-(Your account has no "IAM" users until you create them (which is not necessary to get going).)
-  1. Now, you'll need access to F1 resources (and possibly the Amazon Machine Image (AMI) for the Build Instance).
-Unless policies change, you must apply for this.
-You can try skipping ahead to confirm.
-    - Under "Support" (upper left) open "Support Center".
-    - Create a case.
-      - Regarding: "Service Limit Increase".
-      - Limit Type: "EC2 Instances"
-      - Region: "N. Virginia" (and possibly other options)
-      - Primary Instance Type: "f1.2xlarge"
-      - Use Case Description: Something like, "Development of hardware-accelerated web applications using this framework (https://github.com/alessandrocomodi/fpga-webserver)"
-      - Wait ~2 business days :(
+There are many similar tutorials on line to get started with F1.
+Many are flawed or unclear.
+In our experience Xilinx instructions are generally better than those from AWS.
+I found the "Prerequisites" instructions of <a href="https://github.com/Xilinx/SDAccel-Tutorials/blob/master/docs/aws-getting-started/RTL/README.md" target="_ blank">this tutorial</a> to be the best starting point, but before starting, note the following:

+  - When choosing a name for your S3 bucket (in step 3 of these instructions), consider who might be sharing this bucket with you.
+It makes sense to create a separate bucket for each fpga-webserver project you work on.
+You might share this bucket with your collaborators.
+The bucket name should reflect your project.
+You might wish to use the name of your git repository, or the name of your organization, i.e. `fpga-webserver-zcorp`.
+If you expect to be the sole developer, you can reflect your name (perhaps your AWS username) in the bucket name and avoid the need for a `/<username>` subdirectory.
+  - The subdirectories you will use are: `/<username>` if your username is not reflected in your bucket name, and within that (if created), `/dcp`, `/log`, and `/xfer`.

+Okay, now, <a href="https://github.com/Xilinx/SDAccel-Tutorials/blob/master/docs/aws-getting-started/PREREQUISITES/README.md" target="_ blank">do these prerequisits</a>.

 # Running Mandelbrot Locally

-While you wait for F1 access, you can play around with the Mandelbrot example without hardware acceleration.
+There is a great deal of setup you can do while you wait for F1 access.
+First, if you have access to a Ubuntu machine (or care to try your luck with an untested platform or provision a Ubuntu machine via Digital Ocean or similar cloud provider), you can play around with the Mandelbrot example without hardware acceleration.

-On a Ubuntu 16.04 machine:
+On a Ubuntu (16.04 in my case) machine:
 ```sh
 sudo apt-get update
 sudo apt-get install make g++ python python-pip python-pil python-tornado